ivy-llc/ivy/docs/overview/deep_dive/building_the_docs_pipline.rst

 inturn include the ``autosummary`` directive again, recursing on the whole module.

-Unfortunately, the original ``autosummary`` extension is very limited, forcing you to have a table of contents for each modules, and the customized stub file can't be included, which we needed to discover the modules automatically.
+Unfortunately, the original ``autosummary`` extension is very limited, forcing you to have a table of contents for each modules.

 We'll go through each option or configuration value added to the original ``autosummary``